Code-Sharp/WampSharp-docs/WAMP2/Router/WampHost.md

 A WampHost is an object that hosts a WampSharp router.

 In order to use WampHost, instantiate a new instance of WampHost class.
-Then register the host with the transport and bindings your are interested in:
+Then register the host with the transport and bindings you are interested in:

 For example: Initialization of a WampHost with FleckWebSocketTransport and Json and Msgpack binding support:
 ```csharp